SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 # Using the Story Goal system

-> [!WARNING]
-> Due to the nature of the system, this page will contain unmarked spoilers!

 The progression of Subnautica is primarily based around the Story Goal system.
 This system is composed of several sub-systems that together handle hundreds of different goals, each with their own unique triggers and effects on completion.

 Nautilus provides a new handler for accessing this system, which was not available in SMLHelper.
 This guide covers the basics of how to use them, and how they may help.